ortus-docs/coldbox-docs/the-basics/layouts-and-views/layouts/default-layout.md

 ## Default Layout

 The default layout in a ColdBox application is `layouts/main.cfm` by convention.
-You can change this by using the `layoutSettings` in your `Configuration.cfc`.
+You can change this by using the `layoutSettings` in your `Coldbox.cfc`.

 ```javascript
 //Layout Settings